-According to Sections 11 and 15 of the Road Traffic (Driving Licences) Regulations Cap.374B, applicant for a full driving licence with commercial vehicle classes must be the holder of a Hong Kong Permanent Identity Card; or the holder of a Hong Kong Identity Card (other than a Hong Kong Permanent Identity Card) and is not subject to any condition of stay other than a limit of stay as defined in section 2(1) of the Immigration Ordinance (Cap.115).
-For persons who are not of the above residence status, but are required to perform cross border driving duties, please contact Transport Department's Cross Boundary Unit or Licensing Offices for details.
+According to Regulations 11 and 15 of the Road Traffic (Driving Licences) Regulations (Cap.
+374B), an applicant for a full driving licence with commercial vehicle classes must be the holder of a Hong Kong Permanent Identity Card; or the holder of a Hong Kong Identity Card (other than a Hong Kong Permanent Identity Card) and is not subject to any condition of stay other than a limit of stay as defined in section 2(1) of the Immigration Ordinance (Cap.
+115).
+For persons who are not of the above residence status, but are required to perform cross border driving duties, please contact the Transport Department's Cross Boundary Unit or Licensing Offices for details.

-Successful candidates please approach one of the Licensing Offices of this department listed below after 7 working days (but not exceeding 3 years), from the date of your test to apply for the issue of a full driving licence, or for an endorsement of the relevant driving entitlements as the case may be.
-Please bring along with you the following documents : -
+Successful candidates may approach one of the Licensing Offices of this department after 4 working days (but not exceeding 3 years) from the date of passing the driving test to apply for the issue of driving licence, or for an endorsement of the relevant driving entitlements as the case may be.
+They should bring along the following documents: -

 - 1. Hong Kong Permanent Identity Card (original or photocopy); or - 2.
 Hong Kong Identity Card (original or photocopy) and a valid travel document (original and photocopy) to show that you are not subject to any condition of stay other than a limit of stay as defined in section 2(1) of the Immigration Ordinance (Cap.
 115); and - 3.
-Original or photocopy of address proof (residential address and correspondence address) issued within the last 3 months (e.g. water/electricity/gas bill and bank correspondence); and - 4.
-The "yellow copy" of test form; and - 5.
-The duly completed application form: Application for Full Driving Licence (TD 557); and - 6.
-The required fee for the issue of a full driving licence (not applicable for driving licence endorsement); and - 7.
-Medical examination report form TD256 duly completed by a registered medical practitioner (applicable to a person aged 70 or above who applies for Full/Probationary Driving Licence)
+Original or photocopy of present address proof (residential address and correspondence address) issued within the last 3 months (e.g. utility or telecommunication bills, correspondence from banks, insurance companies, government departments, local universities, local or international charitable organization etc.); and - 4.
+The duly completed Application for Full Driving Licence (TD 557); and - 5.
+The required fee for the issue of a full driving licence (not applicable for driving licence endorsement); and - 6.
+Medical Examination Certificate (TD 256) duly completed by a registered medical practitioner (applicable to applicants aged 70 or above).

-According to the Road Traffic (Driving Licences) Regulations (Chapter 374B), any candidate who applies for the issue of a full driving licence after 3 years from the date that he/she passed his/her test will not be entertained by the Transport Department.
+According to the Road Traffic (Driving Licences) Regulations (Cap.
+374B), any candidate who applies for the issue of driving licence to drive a medium or heavy goods vehicle after 3 years from the date that the candidate passed his / her test will not be entertained by the Transport Department.

 Licensing Offices Tel.
 No. Hong Kong Licensing Office: 3/F, United Centre, 95 Queensway, Hong Kong.
 2804 2636 Kowloon Licensing Office: 2/F, Cheung Sha Wan Government Offices, 303 Cheung Sha Wan Road, Kowloon.
-2150 7712

-Kwun Tong 5/F, East Kowloon Government Offices, 2775 6835 Licensing Office: 12 Lei Yue Mun Road, Kwun Tong, Kowloon. - - Shatin 2/F, Shatin Government Offices, 2606 1468 Licensing Office: 1 Sheung Wo Che Road, Sha Tin, N.T.
+2150 7728 Kwun Tong Licensing Office: 5/F, East Kowloon Government Offices, 12 Lei Yue Mun Road, Kwun Tong, Kowloon.
+2775 6835 Shatin Licensing Office: 2/F, Shatin Government Offices, 1 Sheung Wo Che Road, Sha Tin, N.T.
+2606 1468